 American Meadows is located in Vermont, and they specialize in wildflower, perennials and grass seeds.
 They sell many varieties of grass, wildflowers by your geographic location, and have some options for heirloom veggies.
 They also sell gardening and seed starting tools, as well as natural and organic pest control supplies.

 Annie’s is in Michigan, and they specialize in heirloom seeds.
 There is a coupon code for 5% off your first order on the About-Us page.
 This site has bulk seed packages, so if you are growing a lot of veggies for a CSA or farmer’s market sales, these might be what you need.
 There are “Seed Bank” kits to grow everything you need for a year–very cool!
 They sell a large variety of seeds, as well as seed starting and saving supplies and gardening books.

 Baker Creek is in Missouri, and they specialize in heirloom seeds.
 I have ordered from them a few times and have been pleased with the seed quality.
 The only thing I haven’t liked about Baker Creek is the fact that there are no instructions on the packages.
 This is ok for experienced gardeners, but if you’re a newbie this might be a challenge.
-They offer a wholesale program with a discount of 50% off of orders of $100 or more.
-How cool is that?
 You can order vegetable, herb and flower seeds through Baker Creek, as well as gardening tools.